joaomiguelpassos/CSLAB/README.md

 4. The user inserts his password;
 5. Authentication subsystem queries the server about the user;
 6. User makes his choice from the flavours shown;
-7. Dispenser subsystem rotates de sections for the pretended choice;
+7. Dispenser subsystem rotates the sections for the pretended choice;
 8. The coffee capsule is dispensed.

 ---